sigfox/sensit-sdk/README.md

  - [Ambient light sensor](sdk/inc/sensors/ltr329.h)
  - [Accelerometer](sdk/inc/sensors/fxos8700.h)

-The full API documentation is available [here](doc/html/modules.html).
+The API documentation is available in the full SDK archive, in the /doc/html/modules.html file.
-You can also consult the [F.A.Q.](doc/FAQ.md) section, and the list of [reserved prefix](doc/reserved-prefix.md) that you should not use for your functions.
+You can also consult the [F.A.Q.](doc/FAQ.md) section, and the list of [reserved prefixes](doc/reserved-prefix.md) that you should not use for your functions.

 To start your development, use the [main](sdk/src/main.c) template.

 ### Sample codes

-Here is the list of available sample code that may help you:
+Here is the list of available sample codes that may help you:

 | Use case                                    | Doc                        |
 |---------------------------------------------|----------------------------|